elocemearg/ton/README.md

 2. Run `ton pull` on computer B. It will prompt for a passphrase.
 Enter the same passphrase as generated above.

-3. The two machines find each other on the network, authenticate using the passphrase, and the file is transferred from A to B over a channel encrypted using the passphrase.
-The transfer is secure provided the passphrase is kept secret.
+3. The two machines find each other on the network, authenticate to each other using the passphrase, and transfer the file over an encrypted channel.
+The file lands in the current working directory on computer B.

 ## How it works

 The receiving or "pulling" side sends UDP multicast packets to the whole network announcing that it's ready to receive a file, inviting the sending side to connect to it on a TCP port.
-These announcement packets are sent on every IPv4 and IPv6 interface in the hope that at least one of them allows two-way communication.
+These announcement packets are sent on every available IPv4 and IPv6 network interface in the hope that at least one of them allows two-way communication.
 The announcement packets are encrypted with the passphrase.

 The sending or "pushing" side listens for these announcement packets, and tries to decrypt them with its passphrase.
 In the event of a successful